 James Peterson, assistant professor of English at Bucknell.

 LEWISBURG, Pa. -- The Black Panther is an African superhero from the Marvel Comics universe.
-He's also the inspiration for a course on real "Black Heroes" being taught this semester by
+He's also the inspiration for a course on real "Black Heroes" being taught this semester by James Peterson, an assistant professor of English at Bucknell University.

 "The Black Panther has resonated with me since I was a young child, initially because his heroic narrative is based primarily on his extraordinary intellectual abilities," Peterson said.
 "Even more compelling is the nation over which he presides -- Wakanda.
 It is an African country that for the most part is peaceful and has miraculously escaped the tentacles of colonialism."